 |About Tang Soo Do and Moo Ji Hwe|

-Tangsoodo is a Korean style of the Okinawan art of karate.
+Tangsoodo is a Korean style of karate.
 In English, it can be written Tang Soo Do, Dang Soo Do, tangsoodo, tangsudo or any equivalent of the Korean pronunciation.
 "Tang soo" (literally "China hand") is the Korean equivalent of the term that Okinawan educator and karate master Gichin Funakoshi introduced in Japan in the 1920s.
 In the mid-1930s, Funakoshi and the Dai Nippon Butokukai changed the kanji character spelling to "empty hand", still pronounced "karate" in Japanese ("kong soo" in Korean).
-The "do" suffix is the Japanese and Korean pronunciation of the Chinese term "tao" (way, path, art) reflecting the process of making karate a "martial way" (Korean: "mudo", Japanese: "budo"), an art practiced for fitness, self-defense and personal refinement/enlightenment.
-The terms tangsoodo and kongsoodo were both common in Korea from 1944 to 1971.
+The "do" suffix is the Japanese and Korean pronunciation of the Chinese term "tao" (way, path, art), reflecting the process of making karate a "martial way" (Korean: "mudo", Japanese: "budo"), an art practiced for fitness, self-defense and personal refinement/enlightenment.

 During the years of the Japanese occupation of Korea (1909-1945), some affluent Koreans sent their sons to Japan to attend high school or college.
 A small number of these students studied karate in clubs associated with major Japanese universities between 1930 and 1944.
 When they returned to Korea, some called their arts tangsoodo and others called theirs kongsoodo.
-These terms did not represent significant stylistic or philosophical differences.
+Both of these terms were common in Korea from 1944 to 1971 and did not in themselves represent significant stylistic or philosophical differences.
 The first two Korean schools were the Chungdokwan (founded by Lee, Won-kuk) and the Songmookwan (founded by Ro, Byung-jik), both founded in 1944.
 Both Lee and Ro had studied Shotokan karate while attending Chuo University in Tokyo, Japan.

 From 1955-1971, many Korean karate schools unified into the Korean art of taekwondo, although some older masters resisted the pressure to do so.
 The best known of these was Hwang Kee, founder of the Moodukkwan school of tangsoodo, founded in 1947 (not November, 1945) and at one time the largest school in Korea.
 Because of the Moodukwan's influence and the popularity of Chuck Norris (America's best known tangsoodo practitioner), "tangsoodo" became synonymous with the Moodukkwan school.
 While most tangsoodo schools are associated with the Moodukkwan style, any traditional Korean karate may be considered tangsoodo.
 In taekwondo's early years (1955-1971), before evolving into a martial sport, it was similar to tangsoodo, the primary differences in those days often being political.
 Tangsoodo does employ modern kicking techniques, some of which were developed in taekwondo and adopted since by other styles of karate.